 This general education course provides an introduction to descriptive and inferential

 statistics.
-Topics include correlation, normal distributions, confidence intervals, and
+Topics include correlation, normal distributions, confidence intervals,

 hypothesis testing.
 Spreadsheets will be introduced and used throughout the course.

 *AVFO 323: Commercial Pilot Flight III (3 credits)